 The Bank sees considerable potential in the use of public programme loans for investments in environmental protection and other sustainability aspects on the part of its customers in the industrial midmarket.
 IKB intends to take advantage of these opportunities for the purposes of economic, social and ecological sustainability.
 The public programme loans are extended by the development banks of the German federal and state governments and the European development agencies.
 IKB's most important refinancing partner among the development banks is KfW Bankengruppe (KfW), and in particular the programmes offered by KfW-Mittelstandsbank.
+IKB's orientation is making an important contribution towards realising the political objective of making Germany climate-neutral by 2050.

-Public programme loans are used to support medium-sized companies in general or with regard to specific investment objectives, such as R&D activities, digitalisation and environmental goals.
-The programmes are intended to facilitate the financing and realisation of investments and enable improved access to financing.
+Public programme loans are intended to support companies in general by ensuring access to financing at favourable conditions while also providing incentives for investing in politically desirable areas such as CO2 prevention, energy efficiency, sustainability and environmental protection, as well as R&D activities and digitalisation.
 Public programme loans can significantly lower the interest burden of investments requiring long-term financing, as well as reducing the financing cost through public subsidies in many cases.

 These programmes perform a stabilising function for companies in times when they have only limited access to debt finance, thereby evening out cyclical fluctuations on the financial markets and ensuring that the German midmarket can rely on secure financing for its key investment projects in the long term.
+This is particularly the case in times of crisis, e.g. during the financial crisis or the current COVID-19 crisis, where public funding can be provided via KfW to support and protect the liquidity of companies in Germany.
+IKB is currently meeting this challenge and helping its customers to apply for the corresponding public loan programmes.

-The focal points of public programme loans are ultimately determined at a political level and implemented by the responsible ministries, particularly the German Federal Ministry for Economic Affairs and Energy (digitalisation and energy efficiency programmes) and the German Federal Ministry of the Environment, Nature Conservation and Nuclear Safety (environmental programmes).
+The focal points of public programme loans are ultimately determined at a political level and implemented by the responsible ministries, particularly the German Federal Ministry of Economics and Technology (digitalisation and energy efficiency programmes) and the German Federal Ministry of the Environment, Nature Conservation and Nuclear Safety (environmental programmes, decarbonisation).
 In line with the political agenda, programmes are created, made more or less attractive (incentivisation) and cancelled by the development banks, namely KfW.
-The resulting public programme loans are offered to all KfW-accredited on-lending banks in the same form and at the same conditions.
+The resulting public loan programmes are offered to all companies operating in Germany via the KfW-accredited on-lending banks in the same form and at the same conditions.